-As part of your proof of disability earnings, we can require that you send us appropriate financial records which we believe are necessary to substantiate your income.
+As part of your proof of disability earnings, we can require that you send us appropriate financial records, which may include income tax returns, which we believe are necessary to substantiate your income.

 After the elimination period, if you are disabled for less than 1 month, we will send you 1/30 of your payment for each day of disability.